-Position: Intervenor for deafblind community
+Position: Specialist, Intervenor for the Deafblind community

 Summary of Primary Responsibilities:

-In covering a broad range of duties and responsibilities including acting as a communicator and sighted guide to individuals with a combined loss of hearing and sight.
+Covering a broad range of duties and responsibilities including acting as a communicator and sighted guide to individuals with a combined loss of hearing and sight.
 The incumbent provides access to information and facilitates the interaction between the individual and their environment.

 Essential duties entail, but not limited to:

-- Assists client in pursuing community-based recreation, education, vocation, social and self-advocacy; Supports client in Literacy and learning opportunities
+- Assists client in pursuing community-based recreation, education, vocation, social and self-advocacy; Supports client in literacy and learning opportunities

 Knowledge and Skill Requirements: